Building Your Own Trusted Execution Environments Using FPGA: Introduction

+Firstly, they only offer a static and fixed hardware Trusted Computing Base (TCB) that cannot be customized for different applications at \emph{runtime}.
+Although RISC-V allows for hardware customization at design and manufacturing time, the resulting hardware configuration is static and cannot be changed after manufacturing.
+The hardware primitives of TrustZone give the TEE the highest privilege to control the REE and communicate with all peripherals, thereby violating the principle of least privilege.
+It also includes unnecessary peripherals and buggy peripheral drivers in the software TCB~\cite{cerdeira2020sok}, exposing the TEE to malicious peripheral inputs~\cite{gross2019breaking}.
+Meanwhile, SGX's hardware requires applications in enclaves to trust the REE Operating System (OS) to communicate with peripherals~\cite{schneider2020pie}, bloating the size of the software TCB by including a usually monolithic REE OS kernel.

+Another significant issue is that most commercially popular TEE hardware, such as SGX and TrustZone, are proprietary and limited to specific architectures, which require users to place blind trust in their security.
+As a result, users cannot verify the correctness of the TEE designs.
+Unfortunately, vulnerabilities, such as cache side-channels, have been discovered in both SGX and TrustZone~\cite{zhang2016truspy, cho2018prime, brasser2017software, zhang2016return, gutierrez2018cachelight}, which undermines their security promises.
+Additionally, the proprietary nature of such TEE systems poses a challenge for researchers to explore the security properties and capabilities of different TEE configurations.
+Although open-sourced TEE designs based on RISC-V can be verified at the design stage, dynamically attesting hardware states at runtime remains an unsolved problem.

-While many software-based projects attempted to address one or more of the aforementioned issues by building software layers on SGX, TrustZone, or RISC-V, some issues, e.g., non-verifiable design, non-customizable hardware TCB, time-sharing of the processor, vulnerable to cold-boot attacks due to the slow DRAM decay, etc., are rooted in the design of their respective hardware system, business model and ecosystem, etc.; therefore they cannot be addressed by software alone (refer to Table~\ref{tab:comparison} for comparisons).
-For example, {\scshape Sanctuary}~\cite{brasser2019sanctuary} uses the memory access controller to provide multi-domain isolation for sensitive applications on Cortex-A TrustZone, and {\scshape Cure}~\cite{bahmani2021cure} enables the exclusive assignment of system resources, e.g., peripherals, CPU cores, or cache resources, to each enclave on RISC-V. Even though they address some of the aforementioned issues, both solutions still suffer from cold-boot attacks and a large software TCB.
-Other hardware-based solutions, such as HECTOR-V~\cite{nasahl2020hector}, Graviton~\cite{volos2018graviton}, etc., do not address all the issues either, and they cannot be deployed on commodity devices because hardware changes are required.
+Software-based solutions alone on existing hardware TEEs cannot address the aforementioned issues, which are rooted in the design of their respective hardware systems.
+For example, {\scshape Sanctuary}~\cite{brasser2019sanctuary} configures the memory access controller to provide multi-domain isolation for sensitive applications on TrustZone, and {\scshape Cure}~\cite{bahmani2021cure} enables the exclusive assignment of system resources, e.g., peripherals, CPU cores, or cache resources, to each enclave on RISC-V. While these solutions are noteworthy, they do not provide a customizable and attestable hardware TCB at runtime.
+Other hardware-based solutions, such as HECTOR-V~\cite{nasahl2020hector} and Graviton~\cite{volos2018graviton}, do not address these issues either, and they cannot be deployed on commodity devices due to the need for hardware modifications.